pattonsgirl/webScripts/README.md

 To create new accounts based on a list:
 `studentAccounts namefile.txt`
+You will be prompted to enter an ouput filename.
 This creates the user accounts only.

+To create a new account for a single user:
+`singleUser`
+You will be prompted for a user name.
+The password will be randomly generated.
+You will be prompted for an output filename.

+TODO: add functionality to add instructors / TAs for a single user.

 Individual instructor / TA accounts need to be made with `adduser`.
 To create a web account for them similar to the student accounts:
+`INSTRUCT_ACCT`
-`INSTRUCT_ACCT`  You will then be prompted for an instructor name and password
+You will then be prompted for an instructor name and password

 To give instructors / TAs access to the student accounts:
 `addInstruct namefile.txt`

-Notes:
-Instructor username and password needs to be modified in the script to let them access student files and website Adds htaccess and htpasswd in directory html to lock down who can access a page (is set to just instructor and student) SFTP access is resricted to student and instructor

-Output:
-Text file with usernames and passwords separately by " - "
+You will then be prompted for an instructor / TA username and password

+To clean up users in bulk:
+`removeList namefile.txt`

+To remove a single user:
+`removeUser`
+You will then be prompted for the name of the user to be deleted.